-La Digue is a very easy paced and traditional island and no vehicles are permitted here – only bikes and ox carts.
-The old plantation here will also give you the feeling like you have been transported back in time!
+La Digue is a very easy-paced and traditional island and no vehicles are permitted here – only bikes and ox carts.
+The old plantation here will also give you the feeling that you have been transported back in time!

 Stargazing is also really incredible here as there are no streetlights on La Digue.